Addiction Recovery with Integrative Psychiatry

 Addiction isn’t a sign of weakness — it’s a sign your brain has been trying to cope with something overwhelming.

-your brain finds something that temporarily soothes pain, stress, emptiness, or emotional overload.
+Your brain finds something that temporarily soothes pain, stress, emptiness, emotional overload, or internal chaos.

-But over time, the same coping tool rewires the brain’s reward pathways.
+But over time, the same coping strategy begins to rewire the brain’s reward system.
 Dopamine signalling becomes distorted.
-Stress hormones rise.
 Cravings intensify.
-The nervous system becomes hooked on the illusion of relief, even as life becomes harder.
+Stress hormones remain elevated.
+The nervous system becomes conditioned to seek relief — even as life becomes harder, not easier.

-When the brain gets what it truly needed all along — safety, nourishment, stability, and support — the compulsive pull begins to lose its power.
+When the brain finally receives what it truly needed all along — safety, nourishment, stability, and support — the compulsive pull begins to soften.

 What Is Addiction, Really?